St Joseph's Boys' High School, Bengaluru: History

 St Joseph's Boys' High School, Bangalore was founded by the MEP French Fathers in 1858 to offer a liberal education for the boys of European/Anglo and Anglo-Indian families.
 After India's independence, admission was extended in the 1950s and 1960s to include all students, irrespective of race, religion, or caste.
 The school buildings are situated in the center of the (formerly European quarter of the) city.
 Originally the upper floors provided dormitory space.

-Large, open playgrounds accommodate sports such as cricket, football, and hockey. and other games and forms of exercise.
+Large, open playgrounds accommodate cricket, football, hockey, and various other sports.
 The cricket team trains at the Centenary Ground located on Mahatma Gandhi Road near the Mayo Hall.
 The school pays great attention to physical training and sports and has long conducted the Annual Hockey Tournament for ICSE schools in Bangalore.
 Sports rivalries have been strong since the mid-19th century.

 In 1883, when Father J.M.
 Vissac was rector, the school was situated on St. John's Hill at the current location of St. Germain High School, adjoining St Francis Xavier's Cathedral.
 Vissac relocated the school to a large campus in the heart of the City Cantonment.
 He purchased the "Rocklands" property adjacent to the Madras Bank (the present State Bank of India) and the Good Shepherd Convent and designed the buildings on Museum Road in 1894.

 By 1913 the school had grown to 239 boarders and 183-day scholars, and two new blocks were added along with an immense playground called "New Fields" on Vittal Mallya Road.
 The tract had to be drained for the playing fields.
 In 1910, the school adopted the High School Examination System giving up the Old Matriculation System and is believed to have at this time adopted the name St Joseph's European High School.